Job Requisition Process: How to Get Open Jobs Filled Faster

 The job description is an accurate description of the role, responsibilities and necessary qualifications of a job.
 It is usually a dry piece of technical copy, meant for internal use to pass along information about job requirements, and to give expectations to a new hire.

 A job ad is meant to work like a real advertisement.
-It treats potential recruits like great customers, and gets them excited about the possibility of working for your company.
+It treats potential recruits like great customers, gets them excited about the possibility of working for your company, and helps you quickly fill a job vacancy.

 If you're interested in learning more about writing job ads, check out our article on how to post a job ad.